"A feeling of worry, nervousness, or unease about something with an uncertain outcome"

 “Fear of the future”

-Regardless of how it's described anxiety and panic can be two of the most crippling things to live with on a daily basis.
+Regardless of how it's described anxiety can be the most hideous thing to live with on a daily basis.

-While anxiety is considered a natural reaction to a stressful situation, sometimes it is so physically, mentally and emotionally draining we just feel like giving up.
+While it's considered a natural reaction to a stressful situation, sometimes it is so physically, mentally and emotionally draining we just feel like giving up.

 Click here to watch a short clip on what it's like to live with anxiety.